MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 4. In the **Roles** section, select one or more roles to assign to this set of Azure AD applications, or assign customized permissions.
 5. Click **Save**.

+### Create a new Azure AD application

 If you want to grant Dev Center access to a brand new Azure AD application account, you can create one in the **Manage users** section.
 Note that this will create a new account in your organization's directory, not just in your Dev Center account.

+> [!TIP]
-> **Tip** If you are primarily using this Azure AD application for Dev Center authentication, and don't need users to access it directly, you can enter any valid address for the **Reply URL** and **App ID URI**, as long as those values are not used by any other Azure AD application in your directory.
+> If you are primarily using this Azure AD application for Dev Center authentication, and don't need users to access it directly, you can enter any valid address for the **Reply URL** and **App ID URI**, as long as those values are not used by any other Azure AD application in your directory.

-**Create a new Azure AD application**

 1. From the **Manage users** page, click **Add Azure AD applications**.
 2. On the next page, click **New Azure AD application**.